 Most Monrovia patients aren’t excited to go to the dentist.
-Whether they’ve had a bad experience in the past, or the thought of getting a filling, a root canal or tooth extraction just makes them plain anxious, many people are nervous about sitting in the dentist’s chair.
+Whether they’ve had a bad experience in the past, or the thought of getting a filling or a root canal just makes them plain anxious, many people are nervous about sitting in the dentist’s chair.
 For these reasons, sedation dentistry was created.
 Sedation dentistry uses one of a variety of sedation options to keep patients calm and relaxed during their dental procedures.
 Read on for a discussion of sedation dentistry, find out what sedation options we offer in our Monrovia office, and you can decide whether or not sedation dentistry is right for you.

 What is Sedation Dentistry?